bspokeit/icure-scan/README.md

-# iCure Scan Mobile Companion
+# icure-scan : A first step towards Mobile Companionship to iCure Stack

 React Native Mobile application able to consult or import image/scan from or into iCure patient file.
 Currently, the application supports: